-I eventually got married and had 4 beautiful children.
-I wanted to give them the same freedom that I had discovered and I encouraged them to ride from a very early age and we became known locally as the ‘bike family’.
-School run, after school activities, Shopping, etc. was all done by bike.
+I got married and had four beautiful children.
+I wanted to give them the same freedom that I had discovered and I encouraged them to ride from a very early age.
+We became known locally as the ‘bike family’.
+School run, after school activities, shopping etc…all done by bike.

-Once the children had grown up and we moved to the North of England, I did a daily ride in the local park.
-I often heard the locals discussing how I was a little bit crazy mentally and thats why I whizzed around on my bike every day!
+Once the children had grown up, we moved to the North of England.
+During my daily bike ride in the park, I often heard the locals discussing how I was a little bit crazy and that’s why I whizzed around on my bike every day!

-Having stopped for a rest one day, a lady came up to me and started chatting… She said she envied me and wished she could ride but it was not an opportunity afforded to her in her community.
+One day, as I stopped for a rest, a lady came up to me and started chatting.
+She said she envied me and wished she could ride, but it was not an opportunity afforded to her in her community.
 I discovered she didn’t just want to physically ride a bike but also wanted to find the freedom to leave the box she had been hiding in for many years in her mind.

-As firm friends, Fozia , Najma and myself would often get together for our coffee fix’s and share our discoveries and bounce ideas off each other and we spoke of how we would love to make changes in the world.
+As firm friends, Fozia, Najma and myself would often get together for our coffee fix’s and share our discoveries and bounce ideas off each other.
+We spoke of how we would love to make changes in the world.

-It was also around this time I was opened up to exploring mind expanding techniques found within the disciplines of meditation and NLP of which I later became a practitioner.
+Around this time, I began exploring mind expanding techniques found within the disciplines of meditation and NLP.
+I went on to qualify as a NLP practitioner.

-Leading on from this, the opportunity to train as a cycle instructor came along and upon completion we began running women’s cycling groups and discovered a great demand in the community and a deep self satisfaction in being a part of these changes.
+Leading on from this, the opportunity to train as a cycle instructor came along.
+Upon completion, we began running women’s cycling groups and discovered a great demand in the community.
+And a personal satisfaction in being a part of these changes.